Australia: Malcolm McCusker is sworn in as governor of Western Australia.

 Costa Rica: Foreign Minister René Castro is moved to another ministry, effective August 1, and Enrique Castillo is named as new foreign minister, to take office September 5.
 Deputy Foreign Minister Carlos Roverssi will serve in the interim.

 Cyprus: The cabinet resigns at the request of the president.

-Pakistan: Sardar Mohammad Yaqoob Khan is elected president of Azad Kashmir, winning 40 votes against 11 for Khan Bahadar Khan.
+Pakistan: Sardar Muhammad Yaqoob Khan is elected president of Azad Kashmir, winning 40 votes against 11 for Khan Bahadar Khan.

 Poland: Defense Minister Bogdan Klich resigns.

 Russia: President Dmitry Medvedev accepts the resignation of the governor of Tula oblast, Vyacheslav Dudka, and appoints Vladimir Gruzdev as acting governor.

 San Marino: Former captain-regent (1958) Zaccaria Giovanni Savoretti dies.